pngan/homek8s/README.md

 http:<homek8s-servername>:32543
 ```

-# Keep DNS A entry up to date
+# Update DNS A record automatically

 Occassionally, the ISP for the home modem will be assigned a new public IP Address.
-When this happens, the A DNS entry for the Domain Name needs to be updated so that traffic arrives to the `homeK8s` server correctly.
+When this happens, the A DNS record for the Domain Name needs to be updated so that traffic arrives to the `homeK8s` server correctly.

 This is performed by a [small worker app](https://github.com/pngan/external-ip-monitor) that checks hourly if the public IP address changes, and if so updates the DNS A record held at the `OVH` Domain Registry.
 This app is specific to the `OVH` Domain Name Registry, so it is not applicable in the general case.